ga-wdi-lessons/pseudocode/readme.md

   Eat and enjoy.

 ```
->Although this might appear to be a good set of instructions and intuitive for us to follow, we need to break down the steps further for the computer to understand.
+>Although this might appear to be a good set of instructions and intuitive for us to follow, we need to break these down into smaller steps for the computer to understand.

 ***Example 2:***
 ```